 A.R.S. § 42-5066(B)(1): (Deduction Code 630) The gross proceeds of sales to a person in Arizona who has a transaction privilege tax license and who distributes printing, engraving, embossing or copying without consideration in connection with the publication of a newspaper or magazine are not included in the taxable base under the job printing classification of the transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5066(B)(2): (Deduction Code 637) Sales of job printing, engraving, embossing, and copying for use outside the state if the materials are shipped or delivered out of the state, regardless of where title to the materials passes or their free on board point are exempt from the job printing classification.
-In FY 2019, businesses deducted an estimated \$128 million for this purpose.
-Had these transactions been taxable, they would have generated \$6.4 million in tax at a 5% rate.
+In FY 2020, businesses deducted an estimated \$194 million for this purpose.
+Had these transactions been taxable, they would have generated \$9.7 million in tax at a 5% rate.

 A.R.S. § 42-5066(B)(4): (Deduction Code 561) Sales of postage and freight except that the amount deducted shall not exceed the actual postage and freight expense that is paid to the United States postal service or a commercial delivery service are exempt from the job printing classification.
-During FY 2019, an estimated \$25.4 million was deducted from transaction privilege tax returns.
+During FY 2020, an estimated \$26.2 million was deducted from transaction privilege tax returns.
 At a tax rate of 5%, \$1.3 million would have been collected.

 A.R.S. § 42-5070(B)(2): (Deduction Code 629) Leasing or renting a mobile home or house trailer at a fixed location for more than a 29-day period.
-During FY 2019, an estimated \$38.4 million was deducted for this purpose.
-At a rate of 5%, this would have generated \$1.9 million.
+During FY 2020, an estimated \$40.7 million was deducted for this purpose.
+At a rate of 5%, this would have generated \$2 million.

 A.R.S. § 42-5070(B)(3): (Deduction Code 636) Leasing or renting four or fewer rooms of an owner-occupied residential home, furnishing no more than a breakfast meal, with no more than 50% average annual occupancy rate is not subject to the transaction privilege tax under the transient lodging classification.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5070(C)(2): (Deduction Code 775) Gross income received by an online lodging operator from any online lodging transactions for which the online lodging operator has received documentation that the online lodging marketplace has remitted the applicable tax is not subject to tax under the transient lodging classification.
-During FY 2019, an estimated \$10.9 million was deducted from transaction privilege tax returns.
-At a tax rate of 5%, \$544,000 would have been collected.
+During FY 2020, an estimated \$26.7 million was deducted from transaction privilege tax returns.
+At a tax rate of 5%, \$1.3 million would have been collected.

 A.R.S. § 42-5070(D)(1): (Deduction Code 704) Activities that are not limited to transients and that would not be taxable if engaged in by a person not subject to tax under the transient lodging classification are not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+During FY 2020, an estimated \$37.8 million was deducted from transaction privilege tax returns.
+At a tax rate of 5%, \$1.9 million would have been collected.

 A.R.S. § 42-5070(D)(2): (Deduction Code 701) Activities that are not limited to transients and that would not be taxable if engaged in by a person subject to taxation under the Transporting or Amusement classifications due to an exclusion, exemption or deduction are not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.